zamiang/kelp/README.md

-# Kelp [working title]
+# Kelp

-Time is our central organizing principal.
-If something matters, but you don’t spend any time on it.
-Does it really matter?

-Imagine your all your chrome tabs, google docs, emails and notes spread across your desk.
-The most important thing to know about a document is whether it is in a tab, an email or a doc - not it's contents.
+** Your information filtration system **

+Kelp brings your data together in one place.
+Pivot your meetings by what documents the attendees have edited recently.
+By associating person, a time slot and documents together, Kelp infers associations between information, making the information easier to find.
+Prepare for your next meeting in a flash!

-This aspires to do a few things with direct value:
+This aspires to do a few things with instant value:

-- help you find what you need
+- help you find what you need when you need it
-- ‘right information right time’
+- provide the ‘right information at the right time’
+- be easy to understand (no 'black box' recommendation)

 In the future it will also do things that are more 'vitamin' like